BEAUSiTE Zermatt

 A Different Register in Zermatt's Hotel Hierarchy

 Zermatt's accommodation market has long been anchored by a handful of grand palace-format hotels at one end and a sprawl of apartment rentals and budget chalets at the other.
 Over the past decade, a middle tier has grown with more definition: properties of genuine character that are neither trying to compete with the Grand Hotel Zermatterhof on formality nor content to be anonymous.
-BEAUSiTE Zermatt, with 67 rooms on Brunnmattgasse in a quieter residential cluster away from the main pedestrian artery, sits inside that middle tier.
+BEAUSiTE Zermatt, a 4-star hotel at Brunnmattgasse 9 in Zermatt, has 76 rooms and sits inside that middle tier.
 The address itself signals something: Brunnmattgasse is not where you end up by accident, and guests staying there have typically made a deliberate choice against the louder parts of the village.

 That positioning matters in Zermatt specifically because the village is small enough that no hotel is genuinely inconvenient, but distinct enough in its pockets that the neighbourhood you choose shapes the texture of your stay.
 The central drag around Bahnhofstrasse moves fast, especially in high season.
 Brunnmattgasse does not.